Skip to main content

 Intro

-During my MBA, I had the unique opportunity to travel to the UAE as part of a Global Business course.
-This immersive experience took me through the vibrant cities of Dubai and Abu Dhabi, where I observed firsthand the striking contrasts and intriguing complexities that define the region.
-What follows are my personal reflections, organized into "The Good, the Bad, and the Ugly" of the UAE.
+During my MBA, I had the chance to travel to the UAE as part of a Global Business course.
+I spent time in Dubai and Abu Dhabi and saw a country full of contrast.
+Some parts were genuinely impressive, others were uncomfortable to witness, and a few were hard to ignore.
+These are my personal reflections, organized into "The Good, the Bad, and the Ugly" of the UAE.

 The Good